 - Database Base Prefix (Enable the ‘Use Website URL as table prefix’ checkbox to use the website URL as prefix).

 If your MySQL server is configured to accept SSL encrypted communication, enable the SSL setting and specify the paths to the CA SSL certificate and Server SSL Certificate.
-If your server requires a client certificate, you can also configure this.
+If your server requires a client certificate, you can also specify this.